Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Channel Input Distribution Optimization

-In the outer loop, we may collect a set $\mathcal{D}$ of the CAS distortion $D^{(\mu)}=D_s^{(u)}+D_c^{(u)}$ and the associated channel input distribution $P_\mathsf{X}^{(\mu)}(x)$ by repeating the above steps with various penalty factor $\mu$.
-Therefore, the optimal channel distribution that minimizes the CAS distortion can be found by
+In the outer loop, we may collect a set $\mathcal{D}$ of the \ac{sdas} distortion $D^{(\mu)}=D_s^{(u)}+D_c^{(u)}$ and the associated channel input distribution $P_\mathsf{X}^{(\mu)}(x)$ by repeating the above steps with various penalty factor $\mu$.
+Therefore, the optimal channel distribution that minimizes the \ac{sdas} distortion can be found by

 The proposed two-step BA-based optimal search algorithm is summarized in Algorithm \ref{alg3}.